-• It does not give a way to measure the complexity of computing functions.
-We can count the number of states in the automaton, but since this is always a constant independent of n, this measure of complexity doesn't scale with the input size, and so does not map to what we are trying to capture - the level of difficulty involved in carryout the computation.
+Try to prove that no finite automaton can compute the function whose output is 1 if and only if the input is a palindrome. of complexity doesn't scale with the input size, and so does not map to what we are trying to capture - the level of difficulty involved in carryout the computation.